ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Ionic Framework

 [Ionic][14] is a very popular framework to build hybrid mobile apps.
 It comes with [Cordova][27] and integrations for the latest JavaScript frameworks like Angular.
 Angular was tightly coupled with Ionic in the past.
 With Ionic you can easy build mobile application for iOS and Android with only one codebase.

+> Angular has always been at the center of what makes Ionic great.
+While the core components have been written to work as a standalone Web Component library, the @ionic/angular package makes integration with the Angular ecosystem a breeze. @ionic/angular includes all the functionality that Angular developers would expect coming from Ionic 2/3, and integrates with core Angular libraries, like the Angular router.

+(Source: [Ionic Introduction][31])

 ## Angular Material